-Adjunct contracts are mailed prior the start of the semester.
-Please sign and return your contract in a timely manner to Josh Ochs in Payroll, Room 214 or mailed to:
+Adjunct contracts are emailed prior the start of the semester.
+Please sign and return your contract in a timely manner to Human Resources prior to the start of the semester.
+Instructions on how to return your contract will be emailed with your contract.